aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/_index.md

 workbook.save(path.join(dataDir, "output.out.xls"));
 ```

-## **Removing Worksheets using Sheet Index**
+## **Removing Worksheets Using Sheet Index**

 Removing worksheets by name works well when the name of the worksheet is known.
-If you don't know the worksheet's name, use an overloaded version of the [**WorksheetCollection.removeAt(string)**](https://reference.aspose.com/cells/nodejs-cpp/worksheetcollection/#removeAt-string-) method that takes the sheet index of the worksheet instead of its sheet name.
+If you don't know the worksheet's name, use an overload of the [**WorksheetCollection.removeAt(int)**](https://reference.aspose.com/cells/nodejs-cpp/worksheetcollection/#removeAt-int-) method that takes the sheet index of the worksheet instead of its name.

 ```javascript
 const fs = require("fs");